danbev/learning-wasi/README.md

 a separate Isolate and they don't share compiled code or JavaScript objects with each other.
 WASM threads can share the same wasm memory using an underlying SharedArrayBuffer.
-Each wasm thread runs in a WebWorker but they share their memory allows them to work like a normal pthreads application would.
+Each wasm thread runs in a WebWorker but they share their memory which allows them to work like a normal pthreads application would.

+TODO: Add an example...

 ### Anyref
 ```console